Adjoint divisors and free divisors: Discriminants of hypersurface singularities

-We fix such a generator; as in \S\ref{images}, we define $\Phi$ by projection to the socle: $\Phi(h)$ is the coefficient of the Hessian in the expression of $h$ in the basis $g_1,\dots, g_\mu$.
-We refer to the corresponding pairing as the Gorenstein pairing.
+which we refer to as the Gorenstein pairing.
+As in \S\ref{images} (see the proof of Lemma~\ref{28}), a generator $\Phi$ may be defined by projection to the socle of the special fiber: We let $\Phi(h)$ be the coefficient of the Hessian $g_1$ in the expression of $h$ in the basis $g$.
 By

 we denote the induced Gorenstein pairing on $\calO_{\Sigma}/\mm_S\calO_{\Sigma}=\calO_X/J_f=M_f$.

 Let $\check g=\check g_1,\dots,\check g_\mu$ denote the dual basis of $g$ with respect to the Gorenstein pairing, and denote by $\check d_i$ the degree of $\check g_i$.
 We have $d_i+\check d_i=d_1$, so $\check d_i=d_{\mu+i-1}$ (recall that we have ordered the $g_i$ by descending degree).